joshmalina/downtowndharma/README.md

 ## Accessibility

 Please note that our spot on 14th is at the top of two sets of stairs, with no elevator access.

+## Security

+Some of the Yoga District locations have exeperienced theft.
+Please be thoughtful about where you leave your valuables when attending Sangha.